Create Your Responsibility Matrix

 Get started on creating your Responsibility Matrix today.

-How well do unit owners in your condo association understand maintenance responsibilities?
-Does your board frequently need to explain to residents which repairs are their responsibility and which ones are the condo association’s job to do?
+How well do homeowners in your community association understand maintenance responsibilities?
+Does your board frequently need to explain to residents which repairs are their responsibility and which ones are the association’s job to do?

-You might think that responsibilities for maintenance, repairs and replacements would be straightforward enough – what’s inside the condo unit is the unit owner’s, and what’s outside is the association’s.
+You might think that responsibilities for maintenance, repairs and replacements would be straightforward enough – what’s inside the condo unit is the homeowner’s, and what’s outside is the association’s.
 However, it’s not always that clear cut in a condo building.
-Some areas can be confusing to residents.
+Some areas can be confusing to homeowners.

 You can avoid potential issues by taking the proactive measures we describe in this article.
 These recommendations will help make it easier for residents – as well as current and future board members – to understand who is responsible for which maintenance, repair and replacement jobs in your building.

-Become familiar with (and teach residents) condo terminology.
+Become familiar with (and teach residents) association terminology.